ostrost/ostent/README.md

    - _Expect \*BSD builds surely_

 A single executable without dependecies, has no config, makes no files of it's own.
 Self-updates.
-Lazyest install: `curl -sSL https://github.com/rzab/ostent/raw/master/lazyinstall.sh | sh -e`
+Laziest install: `curl -sSL https://github.com/rzab/ostent/raw/master/lazyinstall.sh | sh -e`

 `ostent` accepts optional `-b[ind]` argument to set specific address and port to bind to, all the machine addresses and port 8050 by default.